fisherman611/UNet-for-Colonoscopy-Polyp-Segmentation/README.md

 # **UNet-for-Colonoscopy-Polyp-Segmentation**

-This repository provides an implementation of the UNet model for semantic segmentation tasks, specifically for detecting polyps in colonoscopy images.
-The repository includes training scripts, pretrained model checkpoints, and an inference script for generating segmentation masks.
+This repository offers an implementation of the UNet model tailored for semantic segmentation tasks, focusing on detecting polyps in colonoscopy images.
+It includes comprehensive training scripts, pretrained model checkpoints, and an inference script to generate accurate segmentation masks.
+The dataset utilized for this project, [BKAI-IGH NeoPolyp](https://www.kaggle.com/competitions/bkai-igh-neopolyp/data)

 ## **Features**
 * Implements a UNet architecture with a configurable encoder (e.g., ResNet).